 - Improves athletic performance and endurance

-Choose maca if you have lost your zip!
+Choose Maca if you have lost your zip!
 It can improve stamina, perhaps by supporting hormone levels.
-Maca is well known as an aphrodisiac and increases sex drive over time.
+Because it supports hormones, Maca is well known as an aphrodisiac and increases sex drive over time.

-Reishi is a type of fungus that has enjoyed long-standing use in Chinese medicine.
-It promotes good health and longevity, and as such is known as the “mushroom of immortality”.
-Reishi has a special affinity to the immune system, and has a tonifying effect on the whole body.
+Last but not least, Reishi is a type of fungus that has enjoyed long-standing use in Chinese medicine.
+It promotes good health and longevity.
+Because of this, it is known as the “mushroom of immortality”.
+Reishi also has a special affinity to the immune system and a tonifying effect on the whole body.

 Here are some of its myriad effects: